-“From a mast production and habitat perspective, it’s probably the most ecologically important species in the eastern United States,” says Eric Sprague, director of forest conservation at American Forests.
+“From a mast production and habitat perspective, it’s probably the most ecologically important species in the eastern United States,” says Eric Sprague, vice president of forest restoration at American Forests.

 White oak trees can reach more than 100 feet tall and 4 feet in diameter, an impressive size that helps sequester large amounts of carbon.
 The abundance, deep roots and broad canopies of white oak also mean the species plays an important role in producing clean and steady streams of water and providing aquatic wildlife habitat.
 Factor in that some white oaks can live for many centuries, thus offering benefits for generations of people and wildlife.
 Yet, one often misunderstood and under-recognized, but profoundly important, benefit to people is the use of white oak as a forest product.